 Photos have long been the choice for building the “look and feel” in offices, and research shows that displaying beautiful scenery on large display screens allows the eyes to adjust and re-focus, which reduces anxiety, stress, and relaxes patients.

 These photos bring a sense of peace in the clinic.
 They can also act as a distract so that patients don’t dwell on the procedures to come.

 This San Jose practice is using the digital signage screen in the waiting room to influence the health choices of its patients by displaying health-conscious kids programs that emphasize healthy eating, dental care, and exercise.

-Displaying such programs is a great tool to spark conversations with kids about leading a healthy lifestyle, and inspire both them and their parents to go on a health kick.
+Displaying these programs is a great way to spark conversations with kids.
+Specifically about leading a healthy lifestyle, and inspire both them and their parents to go on a health kick.